Fatumayattani/SaviChat_GeminiAPI/README.md

 ## Why Choose SaviChat?

 Our AI-powered platform provides instant, accurate health information while maintaining your privacy and security.
 Get reliable guidance anytime, anywhere.

+### About SaviChat

+Learn more about our mission and commitment to health information.
+SaviChat is dedicated to making reliable health information accessible to everyone.
+We combine advanced AI technology with trusted medical resources to provide accurate, up-to-date health information and guidance.